 December 26 in Pop Culture History

-1610 – Countess Elizabeth Bathory had tortured and killed possibly hundreds young girls for over a dozen years.
+1610 – Countess Elizabeth Bathory tortured and killed possibly hundreds of young girls for over a dozen years.
 She believed eating flash and bathing in their blood would keep her youthful.

 1865 – James H. Mason of Franklin, Mass., was issued a patent (# 51,741) for a coffee percolator.

-1878 – The first electric lighting in an American store was installed at John Wanamaker’s “Grand Depot” department store, Philadelphia, PA.
+1878 – The first electric lighting in an American store was installed at John Wanamaker’s “Grand Depot” department store in Philadelphia, PA.

-1906 – The world’s first full-length feature film, Story of the Kelly Gang (about 70 minutes) was presented in the Town Hall at Melbourne, Australia.
+1906 – The world’s first full-length feature film, Story of the Kelly Gang (about 70 minutes), was presented in the Town Hall in Melbourne, Australia.

 1940 – The Philadelphia Story, directed by George Cukor, based on the Broadway play of the same name and starring Cary Grant and Katharine Hepburn, was released.